-Reading, as I’ve discovered, is the best way to learn how to read and write code, but it takes a few tricks to get the most out of a programming book if you chose to read one.
-For those who are new to programming or new to reading programming books or have difficulty finishing books on the subject, this post is for you.
-Here, I’ll share with you the tricks and tips I use to study programming books much more quickly and efficiently.
+Reading, as I’ve discovered, is the best way to learn how to read and write code, but it takes a few tricks to get the most out of a programming book if you choose to read one.
+For those new to programming, reading programming books or have difficulty finishing books on the subject, this post is for you.
+Here, I’ll share the tricks and tips I use to study programming books more quickly and efficiently.

-Long before the Internet, books were an important element in sharing information.
-You could believe that books are becoming outdated now that there are videos, audio, and other supposedly superior ways of delivering knowledge.
+Long before the Internet, books were the most important source of knowledge.
+You could believe that books are becoming obsolete now that there are videos, audio, and other supposedly superior ways of acquiring knowledge.
 However, books continue to play an important role, just as they did a long time ago.
-And they are still a long way from being phased out, if ever.

 But one thing is for sure, you clicked on this post because you are interested in reading a programming book (so I don’t have to convince you to, do I?), perhaps you already have the book in hand and you just want to know how not to waste a lot of time going through it, but at the same time getting the most out of the book.
 Well, this is the right post for you; it will show you some of the methods I use to read programming books faster and efficiently.